0xRose/Rose-Stealer_old/README.md

 Rose is a powerful multipurpose grabber, injector, and includes a [RAT](https://github.com/DamagingRose/Rose-RAT).
 We spent months of work on this amazing project.
 You won't really find a better tool than Rose!

+[Rose-Injector](https://github.com/DamagingRose/Rose-Injector) detects and collects user data from a PC and sends it to a Discord WebHook Api.

+[Rose-RAT](https://github.com/DamagingRose/Rose-RAT) allows the attacker to control a victims desktop and his windows client overall with a beatiful attacker-client where you are able to execute commands from.

 ## <a id="features"></a> Features

 - Logs Discord token and Discord account info